dnesting/dnesting/docs/resume.md

 - Multiple rapid response and modernization efforts, including security and availability incidents, at HHS/CMS, GSA, State, Army, DOJ, and other agencies
 - Security Engineering, performing code reviews, advice on prioritization and mitigation.
-- One time I wrote an ASP parser and data flow analyzer to automatically generate code fixes for thousands of vulnerabilities in a government system
+- One time I wrote a Go-based ASP parser and data flow analyzer to automatically generate code fixes for thousands of vulnerabilities in a government system
-- Various projects, researching and advising on security threats and capabilities of nation-state adversaries
+- Various projects, researching and advising on security threats and capabilities of nation-state adversaries in classified and unclassified contexts
 - Built and conducted bi-monthly security training and workshops for USDS
+- Built and managed multiple internal tools in Python and Go, plus dozens of small software projects as part of my agency engagements

 ### Google